Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Your Azure trial account expired last week.
 You are now unable to [...].

-- [ ] Create additional Azure Active Directory (Azure AD) user accounts.
+- [ ] Create additional Microsoft Entra ID user accounts.
 - [x] Start an existing Azure virtual machine.
 - [ ] Access your data stored in Azure.
 - [ ] Access the Azure portal.